Typhoid fever

 - How many people have fallen sick with typhoid fever?
 Where?

-- How many people have died from typhoid fever?
+- How many people have died?
 Where?
+When?

 - Who and where are the vulnerable people?

-- Where are the local health facilities and services?
-(Include traditional and community carers.)
+- Where are the local health facilities and services? (include traditional healers)

 - Where do people obtain their drinking water?
-Is the source safe?
-Do people treat their

-water? - What sanitation facilities and communal latrines are available?
-Do people use them?
+- Do people use them?

-- What handwashing facilities are available?
-Do they have soap?
+- Do they have soap?

 - Is a social mobilization or health promotion programme in place?